30 vs 15 Year Mortgage. Which is Best For First Time Homebuyers?

 Suppose you decide in to upgrade in five years.
 When we do the math, it turns out that it isn’t completely predictable which option puts you in a better position when you upgrade.
 Here are the three variables that matter:

 The growth in home values over that five year period.
-The higher the growth rate, the better the 30 year does.
+The higher the growth rate, the better the 30-year does.
 Why?
 With a higher home value, the same growth rate produces greater absolute dollar growth.
-Ten percent growth increases the 30 year’s home value by $29,100 and the 15 year’s home value by $20,400, a difference of $8,700.
-Twenty percent growth increases the 30 year’s home value by $58,200 and the 15 year’s by $40,800, a difference of $17,400.
+10 percent growth increases the 30-year’s home value by $29,100 and the 15-year’s home value by $20,400, a difference of $8,700.
+20 percent growth increases the 30-year’s home value by $58,200 and the 15-year’s by $40,800, a difference of $17,400.
+But is now the right time to buy a house since values are declining?
+In such an environment, the 30-year mortgage is less attractive to say the least.

-Your tax rate.
-The higher your tax rate, the better the 30 year does.
+Your tax rate is another factor.
+The higher your tax rate, the better the 30-year does.
 Why?
 More of its payments are interest payments, which are tax deductible.
 The higher your tax rate, the more tax deductions help you.
 For someone in the 25% tax bracket, the difference is close to $1,000 per year in tax savings.

-Your investment growth on the money not spent on the down payment in the 15 Year option.
-The higher the rate of investment growth, the better the 15 year does.
+Your investment growth on the money not spent on the down payment is another factor in the 15-year option.
+The higher the rate of investment growth, the better the 15-year does.
 One caution: don’t assume equity returns on that investment.
 Five years is not enough time to invest in stocks.
 I think the fairest assumption is that you are able to invest the saved down payment at the same rate of return that your home values grow.

-In most circumstances, 15 year does leave you with more equity to roll into your new home.
-It takes a housing growth rate if around 7% – far in excess of historical norms – for the 30 year to win.
-If home values grow at a more typical 3.5% rate, the 15 year will leave you with about $15,000 more to spend on your home upgrade.
+In most circumstances, the 15-year does leave you with more equity to roll into your new home.
+It takes a housing growth rate around 7% – far in excess of historical norms – for the 30-year to win.
+If home values grow at a more typical 3.5% rate, the 15-year will leave you with about $15,000 more to spend on your home upgrade.

-If we run the numbers again for a home upgrade in ten years instead of five, the results don’t change materially.
-It still takes an unusually high 6% growth rate for the 30 year to break even.
-At the 3.5% rate, the 15 year wins by close to $25,000.
+If we run the numbers again for a home upgrade in 10 years instead of five, the results don’t change materially.
+It still takes an unusually high 6% growth rate for the 30-year to break even.
+At the 3.5% rate, the 15-year wins by close to $25,000.

 Is living in a more expensive first home worth reducing the amount of equity you will have to roll into your next home?